Social listening is the quintessential way to rapidly gain information about consumers’ changing preferences, habits, and expectations.

 We live in a world of peak social media activity, consumer empowerment, and easily accessible and shareable information.
 All of these can have a serious impact on your brand reputation.

-Regardless of the company size, niche, or basically any other factor, no brand is untouchable when it comes to crises.
-But, you can easily mitigate a crisis or completely prevent one by turning on real-time alerts.
+Regardless of the company size, niche, or any other factor, no brand is untouchable when it comes to crises.
+But you can easily mitigate a crisis or completely prevent one by turning on real-time alerts.

 You’ll get notified the moment a mention of your brand appears online.
 Hence, you can stay on top of things and be proactive.

-As a result, if you identify an issue as it emerges, you can easily react in a way that is informed, effective, and extremely quick.
+As a result, if you identify an issue as it emerges, you can easily react in an informed, effective, and extremely quick way.
 The speed of your response is what can make or break your brand during a crisis.
 Why not make it as swift as possible?

 #5 Lead generation

 Oftentimes brands overlook the opportunities that lie in social listening, with one of the most prominent ones being lead generation.
-This method is very effective, as it’s a personalized approach responding directly to the needs of your lead.
+This method is very effective, as it’s a personalized approach responding directly to your lead’s needs.

-Social listening enables you to easily track down people who are:
+Social listening enables you to track down people who are easily: